The Entrepreneur and the Bus

 2. Be an optimist and positive.
 No matter what happens I see no point in wallowing around in despair and negativity.
 It’s like being in quicksand – no one wants to get in it with us!
 We want to attract people with whom we can build trust and relationships.
 That is much easier to do when we are giving off good vibes rather than being a Gloomy Gus.

-When we are genuinely a nice person the odds increase for building a trusting relationship.
+When we are genuinely nice people the odds increase for building a trusting relationship.
 We can make this happen by thinking of others first; being optimistic and positive, and avoiding the limelight.

 This blog is being written in tandem with my book, “An Entrepreneur’s Words to Live By,” available on Amazon.com in paperback and Kindle (My Book), as well as being available in all of the other major eBook formats.